-with additions by MJ Kelly and Flavia Medrut
+with additions by MJ Kelly, Flavia Medrut and Ricky Derisz

-The twin flame meaning can only be understood after entering the doors of spiritual awakening.
-There is a place where relationships and personal (and spiritual) growth collide.
+The twin flame meaning is fully understood after entering the doors of spiritual awakening and starting the practice of self-inquiry.
+There is where relationships and personal (and spiritual) growth collide.
 It is a place where all of you exists, unmasked and exposed, and it craves connection like a caterpillar seeking out the perfect branch to build a cocoon.

 But this caterpillar doesn’t hope to hide from the exposure.
 It’s designed to shed its skin — and everything inessential with it — to become something new.
 Something without the trappings of distortion, lies, misconception, ego, and ignorance that can fly more freely and peacefully.